null

 Most of the time, roses from the florist or grocery store contain pesticides and herbicides that are not food safe and are not safe to smoke.
 If you want to roll your own rose blunt, make sure to use food-grade rose petals.

-Rose petal blunts from reputable companies are also an option – and you might just see them on the Sesh menu one day soon!
-In the meantime, make sure to check out our other safe and smooth botanical blunt options!
-We have sage, hibiscus, cocoa, and goji berry.
+Rose petal blunts from reputable companies are also an option – and you might just see them on the DaySavers menu one day soon!
+In the meantime, make sure to check out our other safe and smooth blunt options!

 Truth: While THC percentage may help, the best highs come from well-rounded terpenes in addition to THC content.